-REF COMMITTEE DECISIONS/DUTIES DELEGATED BY THE BOARD TO COMMITTEES (as contained in terms of reference) Provide assurance to the Board on the content of the annual report and accounts through a review of year end performance Provide assurance to the Board that the Trust is compliant with its health and safety obligations 1 Tovide assurance to the Board that the Trust is compliant with its health and safety obligations Business and commercial development • Ensure compliance with Monitor's Risk Evaluation for Investment Decisions (REID) guidance and treasury management guidance on business development and investment in assets • Consider revenue or capital business cases with cost implications in excess of £100,000 (capital) or £250,000 (revenue) ensuring that outcomes and benefits are clearly defined, are measurable and support the delivery of key objectives for the Trust.
-Approve those in excess of £100,000 and up to £500,000 (capital) or in excess of £250,000 and up to £500,000 (revenue) and make recommendation to the Board on any over £500,000. • Consider investment decisions concerning the introduction or discontinuation of services with a gross income or expenditure effect of over £100,000.
+REF COMMITTEE DECISIONS/DUTIES DELEGATED BY THE BOARD TO COMMITTEES (as contained in terms of reference) Provide assurance to the Board on the content of the annual report and accounts through a review of year energy performance Provide assurance to the Board that the Trust is compliant with its health and safety obligations Business and commercial development Ensure compliance with Monitor's Risk Evaluation for Investment Decisions (REID) guidance and treasure management guidance on business development and investment in assets Consider revenue or capital business cases with cost implications in excess of £100,000 (capital) or £250,000 (revenue) ensuring that outcomes and benefits are clearly defined, are measurable and support the delivery of key objectives for the Trust.
+Approve those in excess of £100,000 and up to £500,000 (capital) or in excess of £250,000 and up to £500,000 (revenue) and make recommendation to the Board on any over £500,000.
+Consider investment decisions concerning the introduction or discontinuation of services with a gross income of expenditure effect of over £100,000.
 Approve those in excess of £100,000 and up to £250,000 and make recommendations to the Board on any over £250,000.
 Review the Trust's annual operational plan and budget and recommend to the Board for approval.
-Review and monitor the Trust's investment policy (Approval is through the Audit Committee) Review individual tenders, bids and acquisitions to ensure proper financial and performance impact evaluation and make recommendations to the Board.
+Review and monitor the Trust's investment policy (Approval is through the Audit Committee) Review individual tenders, bids and acquisitions to ensure proper financial and performance impact evaluation an make recommendations to the Board.
 Periodically review the market analysis for the Trust.
-Resource management Maintain an oversight of the Trust's workforce, estates and informatics management activities, including progress against strategic objectives for these areas and receiving appropriate assurances that the Trust is managing its human, estate and informatics assets safely, effectively and efficiently.
+Resource management Maintain an oversight of the Trust's workforce, estates and informatics management activities, including progres against strategic objectives for these areas and receiving appropriate assurances that the Trust is managing its huma estate and informatics assets safely, effectively and efficiently.
 Treasury management Maintain an oversight of the Trust's treasury management activities, ensuring compliance with Trust's policies.
-Monitor the application of safeguards on investment of funds including: List of institutions within whom funds can be placed Applicate and brailings.
-Appointment of bankers and brokers Investment limits for each institution Investment types Review the performance of treasury management investments.
-Review and monitor the Trust's Treasury Management Policy (approval is through the Audit Committee).
+Monitor the application of safeguards on investment of funds including: List of institutions within whom funds can be placed Appointment of bankers and brokers Investment limits for each institution Investment types Review the performance of treasury management investments. • Review and monitor the Trust's Treasury Management Policy (approval is through the Audit Committee).